nurey/nurey.github.io/about.markdown

 permalink: /about/
 ---

-I write about software development that's relevant to my life.
+I focus on practical software development insights that solve real problems.
-Anything that makes my life easier is a good thing.
-It's probably good for someone else too.
+When something simplifies my workflow, I share it.
+Chances are it'll help others too.